apify/apify-docs/sources/platform/integrations/webhooks/actions.md

 ### Headers template

 Headers is a JSON-like string where you can add additional information to the default header of the webhook request.
-You can pass the variables in the same way as in [payload template](#payload-template) (including the use of string interpolation, available variables and nesting).
-The resulting headers need to be a valid json object.
+You can pass the variables in the same way as in [payload template](#payload-template) (including the use of string interpolation and available variables).
+The resulting headers need to be a valid json object and values can be strings only.

 It is important to notice that the following keys are hard-coded and will be re-written always.